Souradeephazra123/brunocorp/README.md

 Instant Meeting: Click on the "Start an instant Meeting" button to create an instant Google Meet meeting.
 Scheduled Meeting: Select the start date and time, and the end date and time, then click on the "Schedule a meeting" button to create a scheduled Google Meet meeting.
 View Meeting Details: After creating a meeting, the meeting details including the meeting ID and URL will be displayed.

+## Application structure:-
+.
+├── public
+│   └── ...
+├── src
+│   ├── app
+│   │   ├── api
+│   │   │   ├── auth
+│   │   │   │   └── [...nextauth]
+│   │   │   │       └── route.ts
+│   │   │   ├── google-meet
+│   │   │   │   └── route.ts
+│   │   └── ...
+│   ├── components
+│   │   ├── GoogleMeet.tsx
+│   │   └── ...
+│   └── utils
+│       └── auth.js
+├── .env.local
+├── [package.json]
+└── [README.md]

+## Limitations
+Instant Meetings: Instant meetings have a start time of "now" and an end time one hour later.
+For example, if the current time is 17:55, the end time will be 18:55.
+Scheduled Meetings: Scheduled meetings require both a start date and time, and an end date and time.
+The end date and time must be after the start date and time.
+Google API Quotas: The application is subject to Google API quotas and limitations.